-- Insider Fast: This channel has no support and should not be used for "real" business.
+- Beta Channel sometimes called: Insider Fast: This channel has no support.
 Features are still in development and may be risky to use.
-This channel should not used for real-world business use. - Insider Slow sometimes called: Current Channel (Preview) When new features have been tested in the Insider Fast Channel they are released to the Insider Slow channel.
+This channel is not suitable for real-world business use. - Current Channel (Preview) sometimes called Insider Slow: When new features have been tested in the Insider Fast Channel they are released to the Insider Slow Channel.
 This channel is more stable and has less risk than the Insider Fast Channel.
-This channel should not used for real-world business use. - Current Channel: On June 9, 2020 this became the default channel for all new Excel installations.
-Current channel users have an Excel version that can change at any time.
-Different groups of current channel users may be using different versions at any one time as features are not released to all users at the same time.
-Current channel features can be expected to have more bugs than the Enterprise channels. - Monthly Enterprise Channel (not available to users of Office Home editions): This channel is aimed at business rather than home users.
-Enterprise channel users only have access to features that have been thoroughly tested by Current Channel users.
+This channel is not suitable for real-world business use. - Current Channel: On June 9, 2020 this became the default channel for all new Excel installations.
+Current Channel users have an Excel version that can change at any time.
+Different groups of Current Channel users may be using different versions at any one time as features are not released to all Current Channel users at the same time.
+Current Channel features can be expected to have more bugs than the Enterprise channels. - Monthly Enterprise Channel (not available to users of Office Home editions): This channel is aimed at business rather than home users.
+Monthly Enterprise Channel users only have access to features that have been thoroughly tested by Current Channel users.
 Features can appear in the Current Channel months before they are considered ready for the Monthly Enterprise Channel.
 The Monthly Enterprise Channel in only updated with new features once each month. - Semi-Annual Enterprise Channel (not available to users of Office Home editions): This was the default channel for all business users before June 9, 2020 (when Microsoft changed the default to the Current Channel).
 Semi-Annual Enterprise Channel users will receive a new, and thoroughly tested, version of Excel in January and July of each year.
 I would recommend this as the most appropriate channel for serious business use.

 If you are a business user of Excel it is most likely that you will be using the Semi-Annual Enterprise Channel, but it is also possible that your administrator has decided to use one of the other channels.
-This book was written using the Excel 365 Jul 2020 Semi-Annual Enterprise version.
+This book was written using the Excel 365 Jan 2021 Semi-Annual Enterprise version.